catwhisperingninja/defi-trader-demo/README.md

 ## Disclaimers

 1. Production repo includes a far larger feature set: gas fee analysis, standardized calculation methods, Flashbots, etc.
-2. Still debugging Azure Key Vault for secure secret management due to persistent issues with a critical dependency upgrade breaking the Azure CLI.
+2. Still debugging Azure Key Vault for secure secret management due to persistent issues with a critical dependency upgrade breaking the Azure CLI *and* causing other issues affecting the Azure SDK.
+I will fix this next.
 3. Production repo contains extensive test suite.
 4. Math here is acknowledged as a mess; I know, it's been fixed on the production repo.
 5. You must immediately convert all price API reponses to wei and calculate as an integer on the backend.